 Beyond your programme

 Whilst at University, you will have opportunities to work with students studying on other programmes and disciplines on challenges to develop solutions to global issues.
-The Dubai Big Ideas Challenge will be the first opportunity for many of our students, giving you the chance to work with other new students during Welcome Week.
+The Dubai Big Ideas Challenge gives you the chance to work with students across the University, breaking barriers and kick-starting your career.

 You will also be able to access careers support to help you explore your next steps and develop the skills you need to get there.
 You can access study skills support to help you do the best that you can.